 To John Maddox, then editor of Nature, Rupert's first book A New Science of Life was "the best candidate for burning there has been for many years."

 At the other extreme, some have described Rupert as "a visionary genius of the stature of Darwin or Einstein."
 As Ted Dace wrote, "By devising a testable hypothesis of natural memory, Rupert Sheldrake has established himself as the world's central figure in the evolutionary theory of existence."
-Recently, The Duttweiler Institute, Switzerland's leading think tank, included Rupert in their rankings of the top 100 Global Thought Leaders for 2013.
+Morphic resonance has been explored in the works of other philosophers, authors and artists the world over, even playing a central role in a popular video game.
+Indeed, Switzerland's leading think tank, The Duttweiler Institute, included Rupert in their rankings of the top 100 Global Thought Leaders for 2013.

 The second edition of A New Science of Life included an appendix summarising the controversy surrounding it which you may download.
 PDF